sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 - For more information, see: [Adafruit BME280 sensor setup](https://learn.adafruit.com/adafruit-bme280-humidity-barometric-pressure-temperature-sensor-breakout/wiring-and-test).

-**At the end of your work, your Feather M0 WiFi should be connected to the sensor sensor.
+**At the end of your work, your Feather M0 WiFi should be connected to the sensor.
 We'll test it in the next sections.**

 ## 1.5 Add the Feather M0 WiFi to the Arduino IDE